owlface23/com.teksidia.ntier-docker-mean/README.md

 # README #

-This is an example 3-Tier app:
+This is an example 3-Tier app, built as a good example of a Docker deployment.

 * Web client - written in HTML/Angular
 * API - written in node.js